 The brewery and taproom buildout is underway at the location in Bellingham’s Sunnyland neighborhood, with a hopeful opening date of May 2022, but El Sueñito Brewing will deliver more than beer to the people of Bellingham.

 The brewery that Osbaldo and his husband, Dennis, are opening did not land in Bellingham by accident.
 The couple has enjoyed a long-term love affair with Whatcom County, but that’s not the only reason for picking the location.
-Beyond the natural splendor of the place, and its proximity to so many outdoor opportunities, Bellingham is the kind of community that will welcome a business owned by a married, gay, Latino couple.
+Beyond the natural splendor of the place, and its proximity to so many outdoor opportunities, Bellingham is the kind of community that will welcome a business owned by a married, gay, interracial couple.
 That was an important consideration.

 “We are a new business to the city but we are not new to Bellingham,” said Osbaldo.
 “Both my husband and I have been hanging out and staying with friends and family in Bellingham since 2008.
 I have been enjoying delicious brunches and beers in Bellingham for years.
 We have been hiking the Whatcom trials and mountains since high school.
 We are both very familiar with Bellingham and we are excited to call it our city.”